chrisragasa/chat-server/README.md

 This program is a simple chat system that works for one pair of users.
 Two programs will be created: a chat server and a chat client.

-The objects of this program are to:
+The objectives of this program are to:

 1. Implement a client-server network application
 2. Learn to use the `sockets` API